-Presented in partnership with OSAC and Yorkton Arts Council.
+Presented in partnership with Yorkton Arts Council and the Organization of Saskatchewan Arts Councils (OSAC).

 “My process includes driving to locations in South Western Saskatchewan, mountain biking with rolled canvas in my knapsack, finding a section of land, unrolling the primed canvas on the ground, paint-sketching the scene/plants, and rolling it back up to stretch and paint in oils later in my studio.
 I also take many close-up photographs of the various elements and plants found within the scene.
 Some photos are chosen for reference and printing.
 These photos along with the paint sketch and my memory/experience of the land inform the painting process.”